• Level of education

 Syllabus

-• Radiochemical methods associated with radioactive separation, purification and measurement
+• Radiochemical methods associated with separation, purification, and radioactive measurement

 • Choice of instrumental techniques depending on the nature of the radionuclide

-• Description, operation and sensitivity of nuclear spectrometers: gamma, alpha and liquid scintillation spectrometry.
+• Description, operation, and sensitivity of nuclear spectrometers: gamma, alpha, and liquid scintillation spectrometry.

 Read more

-Administrative contact(s): Master of Chemistry secretariat
+Administrative contact(s): Master's in Chemistry Secretariat

 Read more